git/git.github.io/rev_news/drafts/edition-115.md

 * What is your favorite Git-related tool/library, outside of Git itself?

-  I very like [GitLens tool](https://gitlens.amod.io/) when using VSCode.
+  I very much like the [GitLens tool](https://gitlens.amod.io/) when using VSCode.
 By using this tool, I hardly use the bare `git blame` command.

 * What is your toolbox for interacting with the mailing list and for development of Git?

-  When reviewing patches, I will firstly use [`b4`](https://b4.docs.kernel.org/en/latest/) or simply fetch the branch stored in the Junio's tree and then I will see the diffs just in the VSCode.
+  When reviewing patches, I will firstly use [`b4`](https://b4.docs.kernel.org/en/latest/) or simply fetch the branch stored in Junio's tree, and then I will see the diffs just in the VSCode.
 To reply to a patch, I download the raw email and use [`mutt`](http://www.mutt.org/) to write contents.
   When sending patches, I still use `mutt` to make the environment as